devfort/conch/README.markdown

 # Conch

-Conch is a C client for Bugle.
+Conch is an ncurses client for Bugle, written in C.

 Be very afraid.